 “Yes.
 Yes, he did.”
 I solemnly replied.

-With my son’s love of all things knights and castles, I also bought him Disney’s The Spaceman and King Arthur (aka Unidentified Flying Oddball), which I loved as a kid.
+With my son’s love of knights and castles, I also bought him Disney’s The Spaceman and King Arthur (aka Unidentified Flying Oddball), which I loved as a kid.
 Sure, with adult eyes, you can clearly see the wires attached to the NASA jet pack during the final battle scene.
-But with a stellar cast that includes Kenneth More, John Le Mesurier, Jim Dale, Rodney Bewes, and Ron Moody, I can happily overlook some of the more shoddy special effects.
+But with a stellar cast that includes Kenneth More, John Le Mesurier, Jim Dale, Rodney Bewes and Ron Moody, I can happily overlook some of the more shoddy special effects.

 We’ve also tried introducing him to Star Wars, but there were lots of questions throughout.
 I’m not sure how much of the film he understood.
 A few days after the viewing, he spotted Chewbacca in an advert and referred to him as “the funny bear”.
-He also started marching around the house with his lightsaber, where he would enter rooms and announce that he was “Star Wars”, as if the film was a biopic about someone of that name.
-(Similar to having a name like “Paul Space Battle” or “Duncan Solar System”.)
+He also started marching around the house with his lightsaber, where he would enter rooms and announce that he was “Star Wars” as if the film was a biopic about someone of that name.
+Similar to having a name like “Paul Space Battle” or “Duncan Solar System”.

 I’ve started mentally listing other essential viewing for when my son is of appropriate age.
 For instance, he can watch the original 1987 version of Robocop and let out a hearty cheer when the knife-wielding rapist gets shot in the dick.
 Another must-watch is Red Dawn, where he can learn how to fight an insurgency if we’re ever invaded.
-Although that, too, must be the original 1984 version (once hailed as the most violent movie ever made by the Guinness Book of Records) not the heavily diluted 2012 remake.
-It’s important for him to learn that if you betray your friends during wartime, they’ll execute you for being a traitor.
+Although that, too, must be the original 1984 version (once hailed as the most violent movie ever made by the Guinness Book of Records), not the heavily diluted 2012 remake.
+It’s crucial to learn that if you betray your friends during wartime, they’ll execute you for being a traitor.
 They won’t give you the Kylie Jenner Pepsi ending, where you get to coolly flash the victory sign as they drive off and leave you by the roadside to update your fucking Instagram account or something.